Guppy fish aren’t high maintenance, but there are a few things that will have a significant impact on their quality of life.

 In conclusion, unless you know what you’re doing, I suggest investing in an aquarium filter for your guppy fish tank.

-As an aquarium equipment for guppies a water heater is not something up for debate if you live in a temperate climate, where temperatures vary from season to season.
+As aquarium equipment for guppies, a water heater is not something up for debate if you live in a temperate climate, where temperatures vary from season to season.

 Guppy fish are tropical fish that require warmer water to thrive.
 The ideal temperature range is between 72-82 °F (22-28 °C).